rtaph/RepResProj2/RepResProj2.md

   raw    =  read.csv(file, stringsAsFactors = FALSE) # FALSE to optimize read speed
 ```

-We summarize information about the data using the `str` command:
+Information about the data can be summarized using the `str` command:

 ```r